google/gumbo-parser/README.md

 Gumbo's `make check` has code to automatically configure & build gtest and then link in the library.

-Debian and Fedora users can install libgtest with:
+Debian, Fedora and Gentoo users can install libgtest with:

     $ apt-get install libgtest-dev  # Debian/Ubuntu
     $ yum install gtest-devel       # CentOS/Fedora
+    $ emerge -vat gtest             # Gentoo

 The configure script will detect the presence of the library and use that instead.